Ask a doctor about a prescription for ALGIFAST 400 mg POWDER FOR ORAL SUSPENSION

 Infections

-Interference with diagnostic tests:
+Interference with Laboratory Tests:

-Other medications and Algifast
+Other Medications and Algifast

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, including those purchased without a prescription.
+Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication, including those purchased without a prescription.

 This medication may affect or be affected by other medications.
 For example:

-If your doctor has prescribed an antiplatelet medication (to prevent blood clots) containing acetylsalicylic acid, and you are also taking this medication, you should separate the intake of both medications (see Advertencias and precauciones section).
+If your doctor has prescribed an antiplatelet medication(to prevent blood clot formation) that contains acetylsalicylic acid, and you also take this medication, you should separate the intake of both medications (see Warnings and Precautions section).

-Other medications may also affect or be affected by the treatment with this medication.
+Other medications may also affect or be affected by treatment with this medication.
 Therefore, you should always consult your doctor or pharmacist before using Algifast with other medications.

-Taking Algifast with food, drinks, and alcohol
+Taking Algifast with Food, Drinks, and Alcohol

 Take this medication with meals or with milk.

-The consumption of alcohol during treatment may increase the risk of gastrointestinal adverse reactions.
+Consuming alcohol during treatment may increase the risk of gastrointestinal adverse reactions.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

 If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and Using Machines

 Algifast contains cyclodextrin (betadex) (E-459), tartrazine (E-102), sucrose, and sodium.

-The effective dose should be used for the shortest time necessary to relieve symptoms.
-If you have an infection, consult a doctor immediately if symptoms (such as fever and pain) persist or worsen (see section 2).
+Use the lowest effective dose for the shortest necessary time to relieve symptoms.
+If you have an infection, consult your doctor without delay if the symptoms (such as fever and pain) persist or worsen (see section 2).

-Older patients
+Elderly patients

-The dose should be established by the doctor, as it may be necessary to reduce the usual dose.Consult your doctor.
+The dose should be established by the doctor, as it may be necessary to reduce the usual dose.
+Consult your doctor.

-Patients with kidney, liver, or heart diseases:
+Patients with kidney, liver, or heart disease:

 The administration of this medication is subject to the appearance of pain or fever.
 As these disappear, the medication should be discontinued.